 I think it starts with outreach.
-We need to work hand in hand with these communities to better understand what they need and what their biggest challenges are.
+We need to work hand in hand with high needs, low-resource communities to better understand what they need and what their biggest challenges are.
 Following that, there are a few steps that can be taken to address them such as the following:

 - making space for representation on panels, key discussion groups and strategic planning committees to ensure that their voices are heard